 About Danica

-Image by Anthony Gattari.
+Image by Federica Vona.

 Professional highlights include her international solo show Rhythms of Care/RITMI SKRBI, Obrat Gallery, Maribor, Slovenia, June - August 2024.
 During her time in Maribor, she mentored artists from Europe as part of their residency.
-Constructing Care was a research-based residency project that aims to address the issues of the global care crisis from a local perspective.
+Constructing Care was a research-based residency project that aimed to address the issues of the global care crisis from a local perspective.

 Her experimental short film, Body Says, No, was nominated for best-shot film animation at the St Kilda Short Film Festival.
 In 2023, she was the recipient of The Fauvette Loureiro Memorial Emerging Scholarship, and in the same year, she had a solo show at Firstdraft Gallery, Body Says, No.

 Selected shows of importance: In 2024, the group shows Partial Visions curated by Ren Gregorčič.
 In 2023, The Family, LoosenArt Gallery, Rome, Italy.
 In 2022, Enacting Dreams/Always Knitting was in the Incinerator Art Award, Incinerator Art Gallery, Melbourne.
 In 2021, Visualising Care Series: Women and Work, Gender, Sexuality and Feminist Studies, Duke University and Rewriting: the Politics of Care, Bus Projects curated by Macushla Robinson.
-In 2020, a solo show, Caregiving, Making Meaning: Art as Acts of Care, at University Technology Sydney.
+In 2020, a solo show, Caregiving, Making Meaning: Art as Acts of Care, at the University of Technology Sydney.
 Making Meaning: Art as acts of care.
 In 2018, Critical Bodies, Verge Gallery, Sydney, was curated by Julie Rrap and Cherine Fahd.

 In 2020, Knežević received her PhD titled Holding Space: The Negotiation of Self and Other in Performative Art Practice as a Site of Caregiving from Sydney College of the Arts, The University of Sydney.